 SAP is the world's largest enterprise application software company with more than 170,000 customers in more than 120 countries.
-The certificate program in SAP Enterprise Resource Planning (ERP) helps set our graduates apart from other business and management information systems graduates when gaining successful employment.
+The certificate program in Enterprise Resource Planning (ERP) with SAP helps set our graduates apart from other business and management information systems graduates when gaining successful employment.
 In fact, Based on a Central Michigan University study, the average starting salary of SAP graduates was $5,250 greater than non-SAP graduates.

 The goal of this program is to use SAP technology as a tool to help teach business concepts.
 Instead of studying "cold" textbook exercises at the end of a given textbook chapter, students direclty interact with a real business executing real functions and transactions in a life-like business-to-business simulation.